 Buying a REO or foreclosure in Muskogee

-REO's or Real Estate Owned are houses which have been through foreclosure and are now held by the bank or mortgage company.
-This is not the same as a property up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
-The buyer must also be ready to pay with cash in hand.
-Finally, you'll receive the property completely as is.
-That could consist of existing liens and even current denizens that may require eviction.
+REO's or Real Estate Owned are houses which have completed the foreclosure process and are now owned by the bank or mortgage company.
+This is different than real estate up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
+You must also be willing to pay with cash in hand.
+And on top of all that, you'll receive the property totally as is.
+That possibly will include prevailing liens and even current residents that need to be expelled.

-A REO, on the other hand, is a much neater and attractive deal.
+A REO, by contrast, is a much cleaner and attractive deal.
 The REO property didn't find a buyer during foreclosure auction.
 The bank now owns it.
-The bank will attend to the elimination of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
+The bank will see to the removal of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
 Take notice that REOs may be exempt from normal disclosure requirements.
-For instance, in Calfornia, banks do not have to give a Transfer Disclosure Statement, a document that ordinarily requires sellers to make known any defects they are aware of.
+For example, in California, banks are exempt from giving a Transfer Disclosure Statement, a document that ordinarily requires sellers to disclose any defects they are aware of.

-It is sometimes assumed that any REO must be a steal and an chance for easy money.
-This isn't always true.
-You have to be cautious about buying a REO if your intent is to make money off of it.
-While it's true that the bank is typically anxious to sell it soon, they are also strongly interested to get as much as they can for it.
+It is commonly believed that any REO must be a good deal and an chance for easy money.
+This isn't necessarily true.
+You have to be prudent about buying a REO if your intent is profit from the sell.
+While it's true that the bank is often anxious to sell it promptly, they are also strongly interested to get as much as they can for it.
 When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-There are bargains with potential to make money, and many people do very well buying foreclosures.
-Still there are also many REO's that are not good buys and may not be money makers.
+It is possible to find REOs with money-making potential, and many people do very well buying foreclosures.
+But there are also many REO's that are not good buys and not likely to turn a profit.

-Most banks have a REO department that you'll work with in buying a REO property from them.
-Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for getting offers.
-Since banks usually sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for hidden damage and terminate the offer if you find it.
+Most mortgage companies have a REO department that you'll work with while buying a REO property from them.
+Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know about the condition of the property and what their process is for accepting offers.
+Since banks most commonly sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for hidden damage and retract the offer if you find it.

-As with making any offer on real estate, you'll make your offer more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-Once you've presented your offer, you can expect the bank to respond with a counter offer.
-At this point it will be up to you to decide whether to accept their counter, or submit another counter offer.
-Be aware, you'll be dealing with a process that probably involves several people at the bank, and they don't work evenings or weekends.
-It's not unusual for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+After you've presented your offer, you can expect the bank to respond with a counter offer.
+At this point it will be your decision whether to accept their counter, or offer a counter to the counter offer.
+Understand, you'll be dealing with a process that most likely involves multiple people at the bank, and they don't work evenings or weekends.
+It's typical for the process of offers and counter offers to take days or even weeks.